 The Public Health department also confirmed that up to 8a.m. on Thursday, 11 November there had been 976 total positive lateral flow tests since the introduction of the lateral flow test programme in the Cayman Islands.

-As of 8 a.m.
-Thursday, 4 November there are 76 active cases in the Sister Islands, with four of these cases identified in the previous 24 hours.
-All of the new cases were from the community.
+As of 8a.m. on Thursday, 11 November, Faith Hospital confirmed there were 78 active cases in the Sister Islands, with two identified in the previous 24 hours.